Famous Female Firsts: Aretha Franklin and 57 Trailblazing Women Who Made History

 PHAS/Universal Images Group/REX/Shutterstock

 Around 2950 BC, MerNeith, the daughter of one pharaoh, wife of another, and mother of another, is believed to have ruled Egypt in her own right for some period of time.
 The first female pharaoh whose reign was confirmed by scientific evidence was Sobekneferu, who ruled Egypt between 1806 and 1802 BC, following the death of her brother, Amenemhat IV.
-Don’t miss these 20 quotes from impressive women in history.
+These are just two impressive women in history—here are 20 confidence-boosting from seriously awesome women in history.

 Mary Tudor, first female to rule England